nreinig3/job-matcher-webapp/README.md

 *NLP Models*

-Our two goals were to accurately match user input to job descriptions in the database, as well as determining the similarity between all the job descriptions.
+The project's two goals were to accurately match user input to job descriptions in the database in real-time (inference), and to determine the similarity between all job descriptions ahead of time.
+To accomplish this, three NLP models were tested: Doc2Vec, TF-IDF, and Big-Query ML (BQML).
+These models were used to numerically vectorize the job descriptions, and a cosine similarity function was employed to score similarity among the job descriptions.